Cosmo-Tech/biopredyn/Prototype/src/libsbmlsim-1.1.0/README.txt

      If you want to build language bindings, please turn on the corresponding compile option.
-       WITH_JAVA     ... build with Java bindings
        WITH_PYTHON   ... build with Python bindings
-       WITH_RUBY     ... build with Ruby bindings
-       WITH_CSHARP   ... build with C# bindings

-     Once you press [c] key, cmake will run the configure procedure and tries to detect SWIG, Java, Python, C# and Ruby (depending on which language bindings you enabled).
+     Once you press [c] key, cmake will run the configure procedure and tries to detect SWIG and Python (depending on which language bindings you enabled).
 Hit [c] several times to complete configuration.
 Once the configuration is done, press [g] key and cmake will generate Makefile.